alephium/docs/docs/The Bridge.md

 - You will see the bridge as one of the dApps connected.
 Click on it to disconnect.
 - Refresh the [redeem page](https://bridge.alephium.org/#/redeem)
 - Now select Ethereum as the source chain and reconnect your metamask wallet.

-### 10. I got an error when redeeming from Ethereum to Alephium, even after waiting enough time.
-What to do?